Silvio Barbato: Life and career

-On 1 June 2008, he conducted the "Camerata Brasil" of Brasilia in the concert "Tribute to Pavarotti", with the participation of Luciana Tavares, Thiago Arancam, Andreas Kisser and Fernanda Abreu.
+On 1 June 2008, he conducted the "Camerata Brasil" of Brasília in the concert "Tribute to Pavarotti", with the participation of Luciana Tavares, Thiago Arancam, Andreas Kisser and Fernanda Abreu.
 In November he conducted the world premiere, in pocket version, of his second opera, "Carlos Chagas" in the Sala Palestrina of Palazzo Pamphilj in Rome, in the presence of many members of the "Pontificia Accademia delle Scienze" and of eight Nobel laureates.

 During the last years Barbato dedicated himself to composition, debuting two operas: "O Cientista", based on the life of Oswaldo Cruz, and "Carlos Chagas", based on the life of Carlos Chagas Filho.

-In Italy he conducted in Rome, Catania, Spoleto, San Remo, Lecce, Florence, Vicenza, Palermo.
+In Italy he conducted in Rome, Catania, Spoleto, Sanremo, Lecce, Florence, Vicenza, Palermo.
 He collaborated with such great singers as Angela Gheorghiu, Roberto Alagna, Montserrat Caballé and Plácido Domingo.

 He was permanent Director of the Symphonic Orchestra of the Municipal Theatre of Rio de Janeiro, artistic director of the Cláudio Santoro National Theater in Brasília, and musical director of Sala Palestrina of Palazzo Pamphilj in Rome.

 He loved his city, Rio de Janeiro, and, despite his international career which required him to travel a lot, he always wanted to live in Brazil.

 He was a supporter of the football team "Flamengo".

 He also conducted choral works such as Hector Berlioz's L'enfance du Christ (performed with the city's combined musical forces in 2004).

 During his life he promoted the works of his teacher Claudio Santoro whose music he regarded as "indisputably composed in the mould of Soviet socialist realism" on a par with Shostakovich.
 He also championed the music of Heitor Villa-Lobos.